folio-org/folio-org.github.io/community/guide-issues.md

 the summary and description, then copy-and-paste.

 Use attachments for long log files, text listings, and images.
-Be sure to redact information that would compromise a user's privacy,
+Be sure to redact information that would compromise a user's privacy.

 ## Create issue